p-o-f/overnight-map/README.md

 [This](https://finviz.com/map.ashx), but with 24/5 data where applicable.
 Hosted on a Google Cloud VM (Compute Engine) instance.

 To do list *not a priority right now, but will work on it over time:
+- add client-side rendering for when users swap between tabs
 - add a basic db to track # of unique visits
 - add auto-start on boot / auto-restart on crash (via systemd; currently using tmux + manual reboots if something goes wrong)
 - add logging for GCP (so can view logs without having to SSH in)